Note: For current information about mask and vaccination requirements, please visit our

 infection control at UHN.

 UHN is a smoke-free and scent-free organization.
-We ask that all visitors refrain from personal scented products while at our hospitals.
+We ask that all visitors refrain from using personal scented products while at our hospitals.
 Smoking is not permitted within 9 metres of all entrances.

 Learn more about our